 Acting as a link between Bibliothèque François Mitterrand and Parc de Bercy is the pedestrian bridge Passerelle Simone de Beauvoir.

 Unlike most contemporary bridges, wooden planking offsets its unique double curve design.

 Its layered curvature was built in memory of 20th-century writer and philosopher Simone de Beauvoir, a world-famous feminist (get a look to her books).

-The surrounding area offers cinemas, parks, cafés, and Cour-Saint-Emilion (a wine storehouse-turned-boutique heaven), drawing in many young people.
+The surrounding area offers cinemas, parks, beautiful parisian cafés, and Cour-Saint-Emilion (a wine storehouse-turned-boutique heaven), drawing in many young people.

 There’s also a beautiful walking bank underneath the bridge for post-meal strolls and romantic evening time.